joostkremers/nswbuff/README.md

 Buffers that match either of these options but should be included anyway can be matched using the option `nswbuff-include-buffer-regexps`.
 Any buffer matching one of the regexps in this list is included, regardless of whether they also match an exclude regexp.
 Obviously, the same effect can also be obtained by using more specialized exclude regexps, but using an include regexp is usually easier to understand and less error-prone.

-A final option for customizing lthe list of switchable buffers is `nswbuff-buffer-list-function`.
+A final option for customizing the list of switchable buffers is `nswbuff-buffer-list-function`.
 This can be set to a function that returns a list of buffers, making only those buffers switchable instead of all buffers returned by `buffer-list`.
 Note that this list of buffers is still matched against `nswbuff-exclude-buffer-regexps`, `nswbuff-exclude-mode-regexps` and `nswbuff-include-buffer-regexps`, so set (or keep) these to `nil` if you don't want this.

 If the function in `nswbuff-buffer-list-function` returns `nil`, the buffers returned by `buffer-list` are used instead.